Keeping in Touch in Hong Kong

 Internet in Hong Kong

-Hong Kong is extremely well connected and Internet access is available almost everywhere via broadband, cable, DSL and even fibre.
-If expats are worried about dealing with frustratingly slow speeds, they'll be happy to learn that Internet speed in Hong Kong is amongst the fastest in the world.
+Hong Kong is very well connected and internet access is available almost everywhere via broadband, cable, DSL and fibre.
+If expats are worried about dealing with frustratingly slow speeds, they'll be happy to learn that internet speed in Hong Kong is amongst the fastest in the world.

-Setting up Internet at home is just as easy.
-Although most apartments do not come with Internet, the subscription process is rather simple.
-There are a number of reputable providers to choose from.
-All packages vary on what they offer, and some will charge based on usage rather than a flat monthly fee, so expats will need to shop around.
-When the time comes to actually set up the Internet, expat customers will need proof of residence as well as their passport or Hong Kong Identity Card.
+While internet cafés in Hong Kong are practically nonexistent, there are thousands of public WiFi hotspots throughout the region.
+Setting up internet at home is just as easy.
+Although most apartments do not come with internet, the subscription process is simple and there are a number of reputable providers to choose from.
+Packages vary and some internet service providers will charge based on usage rather than a flat monthly fee, so it's a good idea to shop around.

 Internet censorship in Hong Kong

-Unlike in mainland China, programs like Skype or websites such as Facebook and Twitter are not banned in Hong Kong.
-There is very little Internet censorship, apart from the distribution of certain incriminating materials, including obscene or pirated materials.
+Unlike in mainland China, there is very little internet censorship in Hong Kong, apart from the distribution of certain incriminating materials, including obscene or pirated materials.

-Hong Kong has one of the highest cellphone density rates in the world.
+Hong Kong has an extremely high cellphone density rate.
 Spend an afternoon out and one quickly notices that if someone is old enough to talk, then they’re old enough to have a mobile phone in Hong Kong.
-And not just any phone – Apple iPhones and Samsung smartphones dominate the market here.
 Most people rely heavily on smartphone apps such as WhatsApp or LINE and, as such, smartphones are so ubiquitous in Hong Kong that it is actually an inconvenience if somebody doesn't have one.

 Similar to the West, phones are often given for free or at a reduced price when signing a new contract, and almost all plans in Hong Kong start on a two-year basis.
-Expats can easily sign a mobile contract, as long as they have proof of address and a HKID.
-Even without a HKID, most companies will still allow expatriates to sign a contract with only their passport, if they pay a deposit.
+Expats can easily sign a mobile contract, often with nothing more than proof of address.

 Postal services in Hong Kong

 Postal services are very reliable in Hong Kong.
-If sending post within Hong Kong, it will generally be received within one working day, except during the Mid-Autumn Festival and Chinese New Year when more people use the postal service.
+If sending post within Hong Kong, it will generally be received within one working day.
 International shipping costs are reasonable and generally less expensive than in the US.

 English media and news in Hong Kong